cat /etc/redhat-release CentOS release 6.7 (Final)

-Following are the steps to help you to upgrade CentOS to latest release.
-Before upgrading centos make sure you have taken backup of all your data to remote location.
+Following are the steps to help you to upgrade CentOS to the latest release.
+Before upgrading centos make sure you have taken backup of all your data to a remote location.

-For you reference,below the items, you may need to backup first..
-It may be there are more database..
+For you reference, first..below the items, you may need to first.
+It may be there is more database.
 So take a backup of all your data first.

 Step 1: Backup Important Data